 She also underscored the research done by the female lead and pointed out “Her research and the way she set it, really paid off.
 It has very strong impact.”

-To prepare for her role, Lead Actress Bhoir, traveled to Mewat in Haryana with her mother to conduct in-depth research on the issue, further enhancing the authenticity of her portrayal.
+To prepare for her role, Lead Actress Bhoir, the co-producer of Paro, traveled to Mewat in Haryana with her mother to conduct in-depth research on the issue, further enhancing the authenticity of her portrayal.
 Since the area was considered somewhat unsafe for women, a local NGO accompanied Bhoir and her mother.
 The two posed as journalists to better understand the challenges faced by women in the village, according to Bhoir.

 Bhoir, who portrays Paro, a woman married to three husbands, told South Asian Herald, “This film highlights bride slavery and trafficking, issues that are prevalent not just in India but in many countries.
 Through this movie, we are speaking out boldly about it.”